I Used to Be Famous: Production

 Sternberg co-wrote the screenplay with Zak Klein, adapting from Sternberg's short film of the same name.
 Sternberg based the character of Stevie on his cousin, who is autistic and a drummer.
-The film is produced by Collie McCarthy at Forty Foot Pictures for Netflix.
+The film is produced by Collie McCarthy at Forty Foot Pictures for Netflix and was developed in association with production company Filmkowski.

 Long, who plays Stevie who has autism, is neurodivergent himself and diagnosed with a speech and language condition.
 Long said he is determined to make the industry more 'people-friendly' for disabled musicians & actors.
 He performed with the London Youth Folk Ensemble and National Open Youth Orchestra prior to his work on the film.
 The National Autistic Society provided advice and guidance throughout the production.

 Release

 The film debuted on Netflix on 16 September 2022 and went into the top two on the Netflix chart in the United Kingdom.

 Reception

-The film was a Netflix hit, reaching Top Ten in sixty two countries, including number two in the UK and number eight in the US.
+The film was a Netflix hit, reaching Top Ten in sixty-two countries, including number two in the UK and number eight in the US.
 Leo Long was nominated for British Independent Film Award for Breakthrough Performance.
-On review aggregator website Rotten Tomatoes, I Used to Be Famous holds an approval rating of 80% based on 10 reviews.

 Digital Spy and Tech Radar gave the film four stars each.
 Glen Kenny in The New York Times praises Skrein for "mostly winning ingenuousness" of his performance, and especially the "seamlessness with which [Long] and his compelling character fit into picture…is the most noteworthy thing about it".
 He says the film strays into cliché but that makes the "ending which actually takes an exit ramp off triumphalist clichés, genuinely surprising."
 Lesley Felperin in The Guardian described it as "schematic but sweet-natured".